tensor-compiler/tensor-compiler.github.io/sdh_documentation/docs/benchmarking.md

     TACO's computational performance, since timing those functions will include the time it takes to generate code for performing the computation.

-**The time it takes to construct the initial input tensors should also not be measured**, since again this overhead can often be amortized in practice.
+**The time it takes to construct the initial operand tensors should also not be measured**, since again this overhead can often be amortized in practice.
 By default, `pytaco.read` and functions for converting NumPy arrays and SciPy matrices to TACO tensors return fully constructed tensors.
-If you add nonzero elements to an input tensor by calling `insert` though, then `pack` must also be explicitly invoked before any benchmarking is done:
+If you add nonzero elements to an operand tensor by invoking its `insert` method though, then `pack` must also be explicitly invoked before any benchmarking is done:

 ```python
 import pytaco as pt